anandojha/qmmmrebind/README.md

 # <img src="https://github.com/anandojha/qmmmrebind/blob/main/images/qmmmrebind_logo.jpg" width="400">

 ## Software Requirements :
+Make sure to install these packages before running the QMMMReBind:

 * Gaussian16
 * TorsionDrive
 * Psi4

 ## Installation and Setup Instructions :
 * Make sure [anaconda3](https://www.anaconda.com/) is installed on the local machine.
-Go to this [link](https://www.anaconda.com/products/individual) and download the latest edition of anaconda3 and install.
+Go to the  [download](https://www.anaconda.com/products/individual) page of anaconda3 and install the latest version of anaconda3.
-* Create a new conda environment with python version 3.8 :
+* Create a new conda environment with python = 3.8 and install the package with the following commands in the terminal:
 ```bash
 conda create -n qmmmrebind python=3.8
 conda activate qmmmrebind # activate the conda environment